H1n2zo/tourism_guide/README.md

    - Edit your user record
    - Change the role from "user" to "admin"

-If welling to help You can push "main" branch
+If welling to help You can push "main" branch or other branch to be confirmed by the leader
 <<<<<<< HEAD
    - Save changes
 =======